fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 }
 ```

-To add more than one dependency to the environment, replace the `FusionChartsModule.fcRoot(FusionCharts, Charts)`.
+In the above code, we have added only `Charts` as the dependency to the environment.
+To add multiple dependencies, such as, Widgets, Maps, etc., include them within `FusionChartsModule.fcRoot(FusionCharts, ...)`.
 For example:

 * `FusionChartsModule.fcRoot(FusionCharts, Charts, Widgets, Fusion)`: To import charts, widgets and themes.